 For more information about hydroponic blueberry cultivation and best practices and substrate solutions for blueberries, please contact us at here.

-Additionally, selecting the right varieties that are known for their adaptability to OPEN TOP Growing bag or container cultivation will ensure successful growth in a hydroponic setup.
+Additionally, selecting the right varieties that are known for their adaptability to Open Top, Growing bag or container cultivation will ensure successful growth in a hydroponic setup.
 It is recommended to source blueberry plants from reputable nurseries or suppliers specializing in hydroponic blueberry production.

 PELEMIX offers excellent quality Coco Coir and different Coir & Substrates